92green/dataparcels/packages/dataparcels-docs/src/docs/api/parcelBoundary/childRenderer.md

 - The `cancel()` function will cancel any changes in the buffer.
 - The `buffered` boolean indicates if the ParcelBoundary currently contains changes that it hasn't yet released.
 - The `buffer` array contains the actions that are currently held in the buffer.
+- `originalParcel` contains the Parcel that was passed into the ParcelBoundary, unaffected by any buffering or ParcelBoundary state.

 The return value of `childRenderer` will be rendered.